SocietyProtectionUndergroundNetworks/sequencing-submission-form/README.md

 Optional (but really helpfull)
 - [Gnu Make](https://www.gnu.org/software/make/)  .
 (If you are using mac and homebrew: [Gnu Make For Mac](https://formulae.brew.sh/formula/make) )

+If you are developing on mac, and you need to test the lotus2 integration, you will have to use the docker-compose-dev-mac.yml file.
+TLDR: The integration is using the docker.sock so that one container (flask) can call a command on an other (lotus2).
+Because on mac the - /var/run/docker.sock is created by the docker service, and is not available to manipulate (aka, change permissions), it always appears as owned by root.
+This means that non root users cannot access it.
+The solution was adopted by the following article: https://qmacro.org/blog/posts/2023/12/22/using-the-docker-cli-in-a-container-on-macos/

 ## Preparation:

 #### The following two steps you can avoid by asking an other developer the json credentials of the existing service account used for development